Experience-Monks/threejs-post-process-example/README.md

 ![images](http://i.imgur.com/bC1OMNR.jpg)

-<sub>*before and after post-processing*</sub>
+<sub>*before and after post-processing – click [here](http://jam3.github.io/threejs-post-process-example) for a live demo*</sub>

 ---

-This is an example of advanced post-processing effects in [ThreeJS](http://threejs.org/), including FXAA and Color Lookup Table transforms.
+This is an example of post-processing effects in [ThreeJS](http://threejs.org/), including FXAA and Color Lookup Table transforms.

 This example also provides some insight into the development workflow at Jam3, and how we scale WebGL experiences like the [Mustang Customizer](http://www.ford.com/cars/mustang/customizer/).